alligatormon/alligator/doc/aggregate.md

 - stream
 - forget

-Enables different read initiation between the Alligator's restarts and during work:
+Enables different read initiation modes for Alligator, both on restart and during runtime:
-- begin: Reads the file from the start.
+- **begin**: On startup, reads the file from the beginning, then reads only appended data.
-- save: Saves the offset of the file between Alligator restarts.
+- **save**: Saves the file offset between Alligator restarts and reads only appended data.
-- stream: Reads from the current end of the file.
+- **stream**: Starts reading from the current end of the file and reads only appended data.
-- forget: Every time read the file from the start.
+- **forget**: Always reads the file from the beginning.

 ## pingloop